 The Shrine of Remembrance has some of the finest Columbariums in Colorado Springs.
-We offer one-of-a-kind, above ground, indoor and outdoor Columbariums with decadent statuary thoughout the Shrine of Remembrance.
+We offer one-of-a-kind, above-ground, indoor and outdoor Columbariums with decadent statuary throughout the Shrine of Remembrance.
 Our exclusive Columbariums will be perpetually maintained and cared for on our meticulously landscaped grounds.
 Columbariums offer impressive remembrance sites to honor and preserve the legacy of the family inside.
-One fantastic example of our Columbariums is the Liberty Columbarium at our Veterans Honor Court, which showcases numerous war theatre and peacetime memorials.
-This Columbarium is made of beautiful imported Bahama Blue granite and weights over 12 tons.
+One fantastic example of our Columbariums is the Liberty Columbarium at our Veterans Honor Court, which showcases numerous war theatres and peacetime memorials.
+This Columbarium is made of beautiful imported Bahama Blue granite and weighs over 12 tons.
 It is crowned with an imperishable bronze sculpture from Italy depicting our nation’s symbol, the bald eagle.
-This bald eagle towers more than 14 feet high making for a majestic monument.
-Our exclusive new columbarium for pets and their owner has recently been completed and well received (click here to learn more).
-If you have any questions or would like to receive an escorted tour with zero obligation of our Columbariums please call us at 719-634-1597.
+This bald eagle towers more than 14 feet high, making for a majestic monument.
+If you have any questions or would like to receive an escorted tour of our Columbariums with zero obligation, please call us at 719-634-1597.

 Nike ( Victory )

-This first of its kind magnificent solid granite sculpture, weighing over 9 tons with its Bahama blue granite columbarium, is a breathtaking life-sized replica of “The Winged Victory of Samothrace” in the Louvre Museum, depicting Nike, the Greek goddess of victory, which is thought to have been sculpted around 200–190 BC.
-Over 10 million people visit the Louvre in Paris, France each year and see the Nike statue in the most prestigious site, the grand staircase.
+This first-of-its-kind magnificent solid granite sculpture, weighing over 9 tons with its Bahama blue granite columbarium, is a breathtaking life-sized replica of “The Winged Victory of Samothrace” in the Louvre Museum, depicting Nike, the Greek goddess of victory.
+“The Winged Victory of Samothrace” is thought to have been sculpted around 200–190 BC.
+Over 10 million people visit the Louvre in Paris, France, each year and see the Nike statue in the most prestigious site, the grand staircase.

 Please read below to learn its legendary story.

-The Nike of Samothrace has been described as “the greatest masterpiece of Hellenistic sculpture,” by H.W.
-Janson, (Renaissance sculpture specialist, chairman and professsor of the department of art, New York university, 1949-1979)
+The Nike of Samothrace has been described as “the greatest masterpiece of Hellenistic sculpture” by H.W.
+Janson (Renaissance sculpture specialist, chairman, and professor of the department of art, New York University, 1949-1979)

-According to the Louvre website, this exceptional monument was discovered by Charles Champoiseau, French Vice Consul to Adrianople (Turkey) in 1863 on the small island of Samothrace in the northwest Aegean.
-It was sculpted using Parian marble and the base depicts the prow of a battleship, which is carved of gray Rhodian marble.
+According to the Louvre website, this exceptional monument was discovered by Charles Champoiseau, French Vice-Consul to Adrianople (Turkey), in 1863 on the small island of Samothrace in the northwest Aegean.
+It was sculpted using Parian marble.
+The base depicts the prow of a battleship, which is carved of gray Rhodian marble.

 Nike is also called Victoria.

-The original sculpture was created to not only honor the goddess, Nike, but to honor a sea battle.
-Nike fought with the Olympian gods against the Titans, and therefore is considered a representation of the victory of the Olympians.
+The original sculpture was created to not only honor the goddess Nike but to honor a sea battle.
+Nike fought with the Olympian gods against the Titans.
+Therefore, it is considered a representation of the Olympians’ victory.